brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 #### Before we start

 Before we start I just want to clarify a couple of things.
-I am by no means a database/replication/Postgres expert, but in the process of researching what are our options to solve the problem described above I learned a thing or two, and that's what I want to share in this article.
+I am by no means a replication expert, but in the process of researching what are our options to solve the problem described above I learned a thing or two, and that's what I want to share here.
 This is not supposed to be an extensive resource to learn everything there is to know about replication, but hopefully it's a good starting point that you can use in your own journey.
 In the end of this article I will link to some great resources what will be helpful if you decide to dig deeper.

-Although most of the concepts explained here are pretty generic, some things are specific to Postgres, as that is the database we use.

 Sounds good?
-Cool.
+Cool, grab a cup of coffee and let's have fun.

 #### First things first, the What and the Why